TOP10 Signs Someone is NOT “The One”

 But it is a sign: they’re not “the one.”

-And you’re not “the one” for them either, because the only one those with no true convictions need is Jesus.
+And you’re not “the one” for them either, because the only one someone with no true convictions needs is Jesus.

 Yes.
 I’m sure they’re sweet.
 And they want to change.
 Blah, blah, blah.

 Look.
 Don’t fall for the smooth criminal, just because they can moonwalk like Michael Jackson.
 And don’t try to save them either.
 Save yourself!

 #6: Forget about 29 dimensions of compatibility.
 You don’t even share 2.9.

 Compatibility doesn’t mean you need to be twins who can read each other’s minds and finish each other’s sandwiches.
 In fact, I think it’s still illegal to marry your sibling, and that would include any twin you may have.
 So if you’re directly related to them, they’re not “the one.”

 On the other hand, if the only time you feel true compatibility is when you’re making out, they’re not “the one” either.
 They may be “the one who makes you feel really good in the moment,” but they’ll also wind up being “the one who makes you feel really foolish in the end” for mistaking lust for love.

 I know I promised a TOP10, but that’s enough for this post.

 In fact, if you’re dying to read more right now there are plenty of other fine Date Night Advice (DNA) posts hyperlinked above, so if you haven’t already, click one of them and keep reading.